liftedpixel/jammming/readme.txt

-Jammming - a codecademy project
+Jammming - a Codecademy project

-it searches the spotify api and lets you make a playlist that you can save to your spotify account
+it searches the Spotify API and lets you make a playlist that you can save to your Spotify account

 current issues
-app.js - search() not receiving anything from Spotify.search even though I can log out the retrieved info playlist.js - idk searchbar.js - idk
-searchresults.js - idk
+app.js - not passing tracksArray to tracklist.js
-spotify.js - getaccesstoken() is really wonky and kinda double fires, flashes a quick error on search, only able to log track data, won't pass to app.js for some reason track.js - idk tracklist.js - currently being passed an empty array, crashes trying to find tracks to make
+spotify.js - getaccesstoken() is really wonky and kinda double fires tracklist.js - not getting the tracksArray from app.js

 additional features to write about
 -show log in before searching instead of search bar if not logged in